|

 bracket before tightening the bolts.
 Bracket should not be skewed.

-damage.
+Visually inspect the center bearing rubber cushion for damage.
 Make sure the slingers are not rubbing against the rubber

 cushion.
 Verify that the rubber cushion is properly seated in the